 This webinar will help attendees understand the fundamental steps of a deviation investigation with focus on using documents, interviews, and objective evidence to arrive at a root cause and a corrective and preventative action plan (CAPA).
 Learn how to identify and classify deviations for easier management and investigation.

-- Interviews – dos and don’ts
+- Outline the dos and don’ts of interviews

-- Key elements of the investigation report
+- Identify key elements of an investigation report